symfony/symfony-docs/book/doctrine.rst

                 password: %database_password%

-    By separating the database information into a separate file, you can easily keep different version of the file on each server.
+    By separating the database information into a separate file, you can easily keep different versions of the file on each server.
 You can also easily store database configuration (or any sensitive information) outside of your project, like inside your Apache configuration, for example.
 For more information, see :doc:`/cookbook/configuration/external_parameters`.